xenia-d/NLP-intent-classification/README.md

 Note that while this is our implementation of UQ, the final outcome of this step (finding the most uncertain prompts) was provided by Group 8, who had their own implementation.

+## 2. Human Annotation
+Can someone maybe write this section explaining the protocol and what we did etc.

+After initial group annotation, an analysis was performed to investigate the inter-annotator agreement between all annotators.
+This can be found in the `Intention_Analysis` folder.